 Assignments will need to be completed using Microsoft Office tools-Word, Excel, PowerPoint, and optionally Visio.
 You will also need access to a project management software.
-For the latter you should use either Microsoft Project or the freeware product GanttProject.
-Here is a CNET review of the product.
+For the latter preferably you should use either Microsoft Project or the freeware product GanttProject.
+Here is a CNET review of GanttProject.
+If you need a cloud-based project management tool, please contact the professor.